 By Deonta Larkins

-Deonta Larkins is a reporter for TheStatehouseFile.com, a website powered by Franklin College journalism students.
+Deonta Larkins is a reporter for TheStatehouseFile.com, a news website powered by Franklin College journalist students.